-Who Is At Risk Of Arrest For Prescription Drug Charges?
+Who Is At Risk Of Arrest For Prescription Drug Charges in Michigan?

 Drug dependency and the slippery slope to illegal prescription drug trafficking can affect people of all ages, occupations and social classes.
 However, criminal defense attorneys are aware of the large numbers of college students and middle-aged women who fall into this kind of trap.